Surendarbhagam/Basic-Banking-Management-System/basicbank/README.md

 # Banking-Management-System
-# developed by Rahul prajapti
+# developed by B SURENDAR